-The convertible notes were secured by the Company's 100% owned subsidiary Zambian Copper Pty Ltd, which holds the Company's mineral exploration project in Zambia, which was sold in 2020.
+The convertible notes were secured by the Company's 100% owned subsidiary Zambian Copper Pty Ltd, which holds the Company's mineral exploration project in Zambia.

 These convertible notes were replaced and extended by the convertible note facility referred to in Note 11(b)(i).